steadylearner/docker-examples/README.md

 console.log(hello);
 ```

-We verified that NPM modules work in a docker container.
+We verified that NPM modules work in a docker container with this.

-If you want
+If you want, use this also.

 ```console
 $vim ~/.bashrc